The Direct-Method Oxygen Abundance of Typical Dwarf Galaxies at Cosmic High-Noon: Results and Discussion

 \section{Results and Discussion}

 This section of the manuscript will take the measurements derived in the previous section from our dwarf galaxy sample and composite spectrum and analyze them in the context of strong-line abundance diagnostics and global galaxy scaling relations.
-Prior to this, however, it is crucial to look at our sample and stack compared to the broader galaxy population at $1.7 \lesssim z \lesssim 2.6$ in order to assess how representative our sample is of typical, dwarf galaxies at this epoch.
+Prior to this, however, it is crucial to look at our sample and stack compared to the broader star-forming galaxy population at $1.7 \lesssim z \lesssim 2.6$ in order to assess how representative our sample is, on average, of typical dwarf galaxies at this epoch.
+In this forthcoming comparison, and presentation and discussion of our results, we emphasize that our findings are based on our composite and sample-median values and therefore are applicable to $z \sim 2.3$ star-forming dwarf galaxy samples \textit{on average}.
+Our results may not accurately determine or reflect the physical properties in individual high-$z$ dwarf galaxies due to the intrinsic variation of properties from galaxy-to-galaxy.